Graybody factors and absorption cross-sections of non-exchange black holes in Instein-coupled scalar fields: Wave Equation with Einstein Tensor Coupling

+where $x_p$ denotes the value corresponding to the maximum of the effective potential in polar coordinates.

-Figure.\ref{fig1} displays the effective potential in spherical coordinates for various parameters \( l \), \( \eta \), and \( \theta \), where \( l \) is the angular momentum quantum number, \( \eta \) is the nonminimally derivative coupling parameter, and \( \theta \) is the noncommutative parameter.
+Figure \ref{fig1} displays the effective potential in spherical coordinates for various parameters \( l \), \( \eta \), and \( \theta_{NC} \), where \( l \) is the angular momentum quantum number, \( \eta \) is the nonminimally derivative coupling parameter, and \( \theta_{NC} \) is the noncommutative parameter. {Figure \ref{fig2} shows the effective potential in the tortoise coordinate for $\theta = 0.2$, $\eta = 100$, and $\ell = 2, 3$.
+The potential exhibits a shape analogous to a standard quantum-mechanical scattering barrier.}

-Following are the observations:With fixed \( \eta \) and \( \theta \), a larger \( l \) leads to a higher effective potential and a sharper peak.
-Moreover, when both \( \eta \) and \( \theta \) are relatively large compared to when they are small, the negative potential region exhibit significant differences.
-Notably , the value of \( l \) does not alter the position of the potential zero point.
+Following are the observations: With fixed \( \eta \) and \( \theta_{NC} \), a larger \( l \) leads to a higher effective potential and a sharper peak.
+Moreover, when both \( \eta \) and \( \theta_{NC} \) are relatively large compared to when they are small, the negative potential region exhibits significant differences.
+Notably, the value of \( l \) does not alter the position of the potential zero point.

-The parameter \( \theta \), which governs the non-commutative properties of the metric, falls within a valid range \( 0 < \theta < 0.275811 \) \cite{nicolini2006noncommutative,yan2020scalar}.
-A larger \( \theta \) also leads to an expansion of the negative potential region, and the magnitude of \( \eta \) influences how \( \theta \) affects the effective potential.
-A larger \( \eta \) causes the variation of \( \theta \) to have a more pronounced impact on the effective potential.
-As defined by the metric function in equation (\ref{eq:metric_function}), at large \( r \), the metric reverts to the Schwarzschild metric, so \( \theta \) exerts a weaker influence at large \( r \).
-Additionally, a larger \( \theta \) displaces the zero point of the potential to a greater radial distance.
+The parameter \( \theta_{NC} \), which governs the non-commutative properties of the metric, falls within a valid range \( 0 < \theta_{NC} < 0.275811 \) \cite{nicolini2006noncommutative,yan2020scalar}.
+A larger \( \theta_{NC} \) also leads to an expansion of the negative potential region, and the magnitude of \( \eta \) influences how \( \theta_{NC} \) affects the effective potential.
+A larger \( \eta \) causes the variation of \( \theta_{NC} \) to have a more pronounced impact on the effective potential.
+As defined by the metric function in equation (\ref{eq:metric_function}), at large \( r \), the metric reverts to the Schwarzschild metric, so \( \theta_{NC} \) exerts a weaker influence at large \( r \).
+Additionally, a larger \( \theta_{NC} \) displaces the zero point of the potential to a greater radial distance.